jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/confidentiality/personnel-nda.md

 by requiring all our new employees to sign a non-disclosure agreement (NDA).

-The NDA document will be found [here](https://res.cloudinary.com/fluid-attacks/image/upload/v1676499184/docs/about/security/confidentiality/nda_document.pdf).
+The NDA document can be found [here](https://res.cloudinary.com/fluid-attacks/image/upload/v1676499184/docs/about/security/confidentiality/nda_document.pdf).